Robert Kitchen: Biography

 Kitchen was born in England, while his father, a major general in the Canadian Armed Forces, was stationed there.
 When he was sixteen years old, he was hit by a drunk driver while riding a bicycle.
 As a result, he is deaf in his left ear.
-He lived in Canada, England, Pakistan, Afghanistan, Iran and the United States as a child.
+He lived in Canada, England, Pakistan, Afghanistan, Iran, and the United States as a child.
 He attended the University of Waterloo, graduating with a B.Sc.
 (Hons.) degree in Kinesiology, before attending the Canadian Memorial Chiropractic College where he earned his Doctor of Chiropractic (D.C).
 Kitchen later completed a two-year specialty fellowship in chiropractic clinical sciences, including a six-month residency at the Royal University Hospital Department of Orthopedics in Saskatoon as well as a postgraduate degree in educational administration at the University of Regina.

-Kitchen owned and operated a private chiropractic clinic for the past 26 years in Estevan and is a board member of the Chiropractors’ Association of Saskatchewan (CAS); a registrar for the CAS for 6 years; and president of the Canadian Federation of Chiropractic Regulatory, Educational and Accreditation Board (CRCREAB) for 4 years.
+Kitchen owned and operated a private chiropractic clinic for the past 26 years in Estevan and is a board member of the Chiropractors' Association of Saskatchewan (CAS); a registrar for the CAS for six years; and president of the Canadian Federation of Chiropractic Regulatory, Educational and Accreditation Board (CRCREAB) for four years.

-Personal

-Kitchen is married to his wife, Donna, and has three grown children, Andrew, Kathryn and Stephen.
+In 2015, Kitchen was elected Member of Parliament for Souris—Moose Mountain.
+He was re-elected twice in 2019 and 2021.
+In July 2024, Kitchen announced that he would not seek reelection in 2025.